lkodinsson/MARS/Basic/GMG.md

 ## Stat Block

+These are all of the statistics and values necessary to using the creature.

+It is important to note that unlike most other role-playing systems slaying enemy characters and creatures does not award experience points, so experience rewards are not listed on bestiary entries.
+Experience points are awarded at the end of gameplay sessions based on objectives met during that session (which may include the killing of enemies).

+### Stat and Skill Ratings

-This is a direct reference to all of the statistics and values that are necessary to using the creature.
-Stats and skills will also be given *ratings*, which are representative of the average value that stat or skill can roll.
+Stats and skills will also be given *ratings*, which are approximations of the average value that stat or skill can roll.
 This is useful to save time when you need an immediate value to compare against, but don't want to spend additional time rolling dice (such as for a group of creatures).
 Ratings are listed before the actual value of a skill or stat, separated by a slash.
 They can be calcuated by finding the maximum value that skill's dice and associated stat can roll, dividing that value in half, then adding any bonuses and or penalties.

-It is important to note that unlike most other role-playing systems slaying enemy characters and creatures does not award experience points, so experience rewards are not listed on bestiary entries.
-Experience points are awarded at the end of gameplay sessions based on objectives met during that session (which may include the killing of enemies).

 ### Combat Rating

 This stat is represented by a single number.
-This number is a comparative value between the combat effectiveness of this creature, and the combat effectiveness of a someone specialized for fighting.
-Newly created characters are expected to be rated at about a value of 1, while much more experience characters might cap at about a rating of 2 or 2½.
-New characters weak in combat potential might be rated at ¾.
+This number is a comparative value between the combat effectiveness of a creature and the combat effectiveness of a character.
+Newly created characters are expected to be rated at a value of 1, while much more experienced characters reach as high as 20.

-This number is calculated by adding the maximum strength, the rating of their highest combat (or spellcasting) skill, and maximum endurance, and diving the total by 30.
-The resulting decimal value is converted to a rounded fraction for readability.
-Common creatures have their combat rating halved, as they have very few special abilities.
+You can find the combat rating of any character or creature by finding three specific values, then multiplying them together:

+Health pool and damage rating: (Maximum strength + maximum endurance) ÷ 10
+Offense rating: (Highest combat or spellcasting skill rating) ÷ 10
+Defense rating: (Highest of deflection rating or evasion rating + damage reduction) ÷ 10

+A value of 1 is found by assuming all stats are average, a combat skill with a value of 1d10, any basic weapon, and wearing a piece of armour with a combined armour class and damage reduction of 5.

 Challenging combat encounters have equivalent combat ratings on both sides.
 Some powerful creatures may have combat ratings much higher than what a single player can achieve alone.